 Meal kits make healthy eating easier for busy consumers, and have grown in popularity.
 Globally, the meal-kit delivery industry was valued at over $15 billion in 2021 and is expected to grow annually at a rate of over 17% from 2022-2030.

 However, consumers of most meal kits are still faced with 1-2 hours of combined prep and clean-up time.

-Co-Founder and CEO, David Rabie founded Tovala in 2015.
-This food delivery service was created specifically for people who value their time but seek healthy food options.
+Co-Founder and CEO David Rabie founded Tovala in 2015, a food delivery service created specifically for people who value their time but seek healthy food options.
 Their fresh meal delivery service is paired with a “smart oven” that allows easy replication of a culinary experience that’s been perfected in Tovala test kitchens by accomplished chefs.

 Their high-level customer experience is made possible through a cutting-edge “scan to cook” feature built into every dish.
-Each meal comes individually packaged and with the simple scan of a QR code, Tovala’s WiFi-connected smart oven prepares fresh, Tovala Meals in 20 minutes or less.
+Each meal comes individually packaged and with the simple scan of a QR code, Tovala’s WiFi-connected smart ovens prepare fresh Tovala Meals in 25 minutes or less.